cakeio-unreal/cakeio-unreal.github.io/docs/core-api/file-extensions.md

     ```

 === "Blueprint"
-    To build a new File Extension object, we use `BuildCakeFileExt`, submitting a string which represents the file extension the object should represent:
+    To build a new CakeFileExt object, we use `BuildCakeFileExt`, submitting a string which represents the file extension the object should represent:

     {{ bp_img_file_ext('Build Cake File Ext') }}